viamrobotics/docs/docs/extend/modular-resources/examples/custom-arm.md

 ## Get your arm's kinematics file

-The way arms move across space is more complicated than Viam's other [components](/components/).
+The way arms move through space is more complicated than Viam's other [components](/components/).
 Because of this, an arm, unlike other components, requires a [kinematic configuration file](/internals/kinematic-chain-config/) describing its geometry.
 This provides necessary information for the built-in [Motion Service](/services/motion/) to work with the arm, on top of the client-inaccessible and mostly static [Frame System Service](/services/frame-system/).

 **Find a pre-built kinematics file:**

-- `viam-server` will work with <file>URDF</file> (United Robot Description Format) kinematics files, which are currently the standard for ROS drivers.
+- `viam-server` will work with <file>URDF</file>  [(United Robot Description Format)]( http://wiki.ros.org/urdf) kinematics files, which are currently the standard for ROS drivers.
-Many <file>URDF</file> "robot descriptions" for industrial robot arm models can be found on [GitHub](https://github.com/) that could work with the arm on Viam.
+You can find <file>URDF</file> "robot descriptions" for many industrial robot arm models on GitHub that are compatible with the Viam platform.

 **Create your own kinematics file:**

 - Follow the instructions on [Configure Complex Kinematic Chains](/internals/kinematic-chain-config/) to write a file detailing the geometry of your arm.
   - Use the [Spatial Vector Algebra (SVA)](/internals/kinematic-chain-config/#kinematic-parameters) kinematic parameter type.
   - Define the parameters in a </file>.json</file> file.
-  - Follow the Frame System's guide to [Configure a Reference Frame](/services/frame-system/frame-config/) when working out the relative [orientation](/internals/orientation-vector/) of the `"links"` on your arm.
+  - Follow the Frame System's guide to [Configure a Reference Frame](/services/frame-system/frame-config/) when working out the relative [orientations](/internals/orientation-vector/) of the `links` on your arm.
 - View examples of the SVA and JSON format in Viam's built-in arm drivers on [GitHub](https://github.com/viamrobotics/rdk/blob/main/components/arm).

 Create a new directory.